minorugh/upsftp/README.md

 - After uploading, the update time will be added to the filelist.
 - Compare the time stamp in the filelist with the updatefile and upload only the new updatefile.

-## Sort filelist

-- There are contents such as diary pages where new files increase monthly or yearly.
-- Therefore, when creating a new article, it is automatically added to the end of the filelist.
-- After that, it will be automatically sorted to make it easier to find duplicate settings.